savperei/Purview-Power-Shell/README.md

 PowerShell command

-# Install the Az module if you haven't already
+# Install the xs module if you haven't already
-Install-Module -Name Az -AllowClobber -Force
+Install-Module -Name XS -AllowClobber -Force

-# Import the Az module
+# Import the Xs module
-Import-Module -Name Az
+Import-Module -Name Xs

 # Connect to your M365 admin account
 Connect-IPPSSession